 It is present in

-- All fetal bones initially when the bone is laid down.
+- All fetal bones are initially when the bone is laid down.
 Later it gets replaced by lamellar bone.

 - After fractures, the initial bone that unites the fracture is woven bone.
 It too gets replaced by lamellar bone.

-- Paget’s disease.
+- Paget’s disease

 Woven bone is weaker, with a smaller number of randomly oriented collagen fibers, but forms quickly.

 Woven bone is basically either immature bone or pathologic bone.
 It is not stress oriented.
-Compared to the lamellar bone, woven bone has more osteocytes per unit of volume and higher rate of turnover.
+Compared to the lamellar bone, woven bone has more osteocytes per unit of volume and a higher rate of turnover.